A control variate method driven by diffusion approximation: Main results

-Our main original motivation is to estimate a quantity of the form $I^\eps \triangleq \EE[ f(\bX^\eps_T)]$ for a fixed and small $\eps$, for a smooth function $f$, and for some $T>0$.
-It is possible to write a Kolmogorov equation to get the value of $I^\eps$ for the model (\ref{eq:sde1}-\ref{eq:sde2}), but this equation is formulated in a $d+n$-dimensional space and it possesses large terms (of order $\eps^{-2}$) that give rapid fluctuations (at the scale $\eps^2$).
-Its numerical resolution (with a finite difference method) is, therefore, challenging, if not impossible, and we look for other resolution methods.
-It is possible to estimate $I^\eps$ by a brute force Monte Carlo method.
-However we know that the Monte Carlo method requires many simulations to get an accurate estimation and we would like to propose an efficient variance reduction method.
-The main idea is to find a limiting process $\bU$ that approximates $\bX^\eps$ when $\eps \to 0$ for which the value $\EE[ f(\bU_T)]$ is known (by solving a simple Kolmogorov equation) and then to propose a control variate method to estimate $I^\eps$.
+for a fixed, small or moderate, parameter $\eps$, for a smooth real-valued function $F$ defined on the space of continuous functions over $[0,T]$.
+We may think at $F(\bX)= f(\bX_T)$ where $f$ is smooth with polynomial growth, or $F(\bX)= \int_0^T h(\bX_s) {\rm d} s + f(\bX_T)$.
+By the Feynman-Kac formula it is possible to get the value of $I^\eps$ for the model (\ref{eq:sde1}-\ref{eq:sde2}) by solving a parabolic equation, but this equation is formulated in a $d+n$-dimensional space and it possesses large terms (of order $\eps^{-2}$) that give rapid fluctuations.
+These rapid fluctuations need to be resolved by the numerical scheme, which imposes to take a time step smaller than $\eps^2$.
+The numerical resolution (with a finite difference method) is, therefore, challenging, if not impossible, and we look for other resolution methods.
+It is also possible to estimate $I^\eps$ by a brute force Monte Carlo method.
+The Monte Carlo method, however, requires many simulations to get an accurate estimation, and each simulation requires to resolve the rapid fluctuations at the scale $\eps^2$, so we would like to propose an efficient variance reduction method.
+The main idea is to find a limiting process $\bU$ that approximates $\bX^\eps$ in a strong sense when $\eps \to 0$ and for which the value

+is known or can be estimated efficiently.
+It is then possible to propose a control variate method to estimate $I^\eps$ for a fixed $\eps$.

 We consider the limiting $\RR^n$-valued process $\bU$ solution of the stochastic differential equation (SDE)